acteng/atip/README.md

 The development version of ATIP with data for England is available for use at <https://acteng.github.io/atip>.
 Note: this is not a production service and we make no guarantees about the site's uptime or about backwards compatibility of ATIP files.

-### Using ATIP in other places

-You can build your own hosted instance but will need some technical experience to get started.
-Please [file an issue](https://github.com/acteng/atip/issues/new) to start a conversation about using ATIP in other places.

-Very roughly, you'd need to:

-1. Replace `assets/authorities.geojson` with appropriate boundaries for your region, and adjust Svelte components using this file
-2. Generate files for the route-snapper tool to work, using <https://github.com/acteng/atip-data-prep>.
-Right now, this only requires OpenStreetMap data and should work worldwide, but this may change.
-3. Host those files and a compiled version of this Svelte app somewhere.
-You only need a static file host, like S3.

 ### Query parameters

 The main `scheme.html` page takes a few URL query parameters: